How Often to Repaint House Interior: A Room-by-Room Guide

 Interior Paint: When It’s Time for a Refresh

-- Fading color, especially on walls that get direct sunlight
+• Fading color, especially on walls with direct sunlight

 Living Room and Dining Room Paint Timeline